shyamenk/Financial-APP/README.md

 To enhance security and control access to the Bank Transaction Management System, implemented JWT (JSON Web Tokens) authentication.
 This ensures that only authorized users can interact with the application.

-### Steps to Implement JWT Authentication

-1. **Install JWT Library**:

-   - Start by installing a JWT library `jsonwebtoken`.

-2. **User Registration and Login**:
+1. **User Registration and Login**:
-   - Create endpoints for user registration and login.
-   - During registration, store user information in the database (username, password, role).
+   - During registration, store the email, password(HASHED),role in the database.
    - Upon successful login, generate a JWT token with a payload containing relevant user information.

 ### Intuitive Main Page